Saturday, May 14, 2011

 The albums get better as we count down, and we're up to #89 of All-Time, Whitney by Whitney Houston.

-It was recorded in 1986 and 1987 and more than met expectations that had been raised by her great debut album.
-Houston became the first female artist to ever debut at #1 on the album chart and it was only the fourth studio album by a solo artist to achieve the feat.
-The only other ones to achieve that feat were Elton John's Captain Fantastic & the Brown Dirt Cowboy and Rock of the Westies and Stevie Wonder's masterpiece Songs in the Key of Life.
 Whitney featured four smash hits--"I Wanna' Dance With Somebody", "So Emotional", "Didn't We Almost Have It All" and "Where Do Broken Hearts Go", all of which reached #1, making Houston the first female artist to have four #1 songs on the same album.
 Combined with her three #1's from her first album, that gave Whitney seven consecutive #1 songs to break the existing record held by the Beatles and Bee Gees.
 These singles, combined with a fifth, "Love Will Save the Day" served to keep the album front and center on radio stations across the country and across the world.

-Whitney was nominated for three Grammies including Album of the Year, and she won one for Best Pop Female Vocal Performance for "I Wanna' Dance With Somebody".
+Whitney was nominated for three Grammys including Album of the Year, and she won one for Best Pop Female Vocal Performance for "I Wanna' Dance With Somebody".
 She won American Music Awards for Best Pop (Rock) Female Artist and Best Pop (Rock) Single for "I Wanna' Dance...".

 The album was a blockbuster across the world.
 It was #1 in the U.K., becoming the first in history to debut at #1 in both the United States and the United Kingdom.
 The album was #1 for 11 weeks, #2 for 12 weeks, 30 in the Top Ten and 85 weeks on the album chart in the U.S. It was #1 in Canada for 11 weeks, #1 in Germany for 11 weeks, #1 in Norway for 11 weeks, #1 in Italy for five, #1 in the Netherlands for six weeks, #1 in Switzerland for 11 weeks, #1 in Sweden for four, Australia for three, Austria and New Zealand for two weeks and #1 in Spain, Finland and Taiwan just to name a few.